vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/_index.md

 This path is also provided as an updated archive of the previous instructor-led courses:

-- *Vmware Tanzu Master Class for Java Developers*
+- *VMware Tanzu Master Class for Java Developers*
 - *Pivotal Acceleration Lab for Java Developers*

 ## Learning Outcomes